10 Days In Italy: An Unforgettable Northern Italy Itinerary

 - Chow down on some focaccia

 One word, Boccadasse.
-Boccadasse is an old mariners’ village that is located just outside of the city center, but don’t let that make you think it’s not worth staying in.
+Boccadasse is an old mariners’ village that is located just outside of the city center but don’t let that make you think it’s not worth staying in.
 Boccadasse is perfection.
-It’s nestled along the coast, has pastel-colored houses and a handful of amazing little eateries.
+It’s nestled along the coast, and has pastel-colored houses and a handful of amazing little eateries.

 Day 7: Sip Some Italian Wine in Asti